-The Capital Securities will be issued in bearer form in specified denominations consisting of a minimum denomination of £100,000 and integral multiples of £1,000 in excess thereof up to and including £199.000.
+The Capital Securities will be issued in bearer form in specified denominations consisting of a minimum denomination of £100,000 and integral multiples of £1,000 in excess thereof up to and including £199,000.
+No Capital Securities will be issued in a principal amount exceeding £199,000.